Comparison Table At A Glance

 For solventless purity priority, yes, the price difference is the cost of the solventless process.
 For terpene preservation priority alone, the price premium is harder to justify because live resin matches terpene preservation closely when both are well-produced.
 For most consumers, a useful approach is to try a high-end live resin first and decide whether the live rosin step-up adds enough perceived value.

-How much does live rosin cost per gram in NYC?
+How much does live rosin cost compared to live resin?

 Do I need a dab rig for both?